A-Z of health

 There's usually no obvious reason why children wet the bed and it's not your child's fault.
 In many cases, the problem runs in families.

-Bedwetting could be due to your child:
+Bedwetting could be caused by your child:

 - producing more urine than their bladder can cope with